UIearning-support

 If you are not using Ulearning using a Solis account, your personal data will be deleted two years after your last activity on the Ulearning platform.

-Will my personal data be shared with third parties?
+Will my data be shared with third parties?

 It is possible that your personal data will be share with another party.
 This will be done to deliver certain services within the Ulearning platform.
 Whenever this will happen, you will be properly informed beforehand.